What is buspirone?

 The drug interacts with 5HT 1Atype of serotonin receptor brain as a partial agonist, but the exact mechanism of this anxiolytic effect is unexplained.
 Buspirone has a slow onset of action (2-4 weeks).

 The development of tolerance is minimal with chronic use, and there is little rebound anxiety or withdrawal symptoms when discontinuing.
-Buspirone is metabolized by the CYP3A4 enzyme, and its levels in plasma are considerably raised by drugs such as erythromycin and ketoconazole.
+Buspirone is metabolized by the CYP3A4 enzyme, and drugs such as erythromycin and ketoconazole considerably raise its levels in plasma.

 It is chemically not linked to barbiturates, anxiolytics, sedatives or benzodiazepines.
 Buspirone also has an affinity for D2 receptors in the brain.
 Other neurotransmitters can also be affected by buspirone.
 To summarize, due to the low half-life, this drug, i.e., buspirone, exits the system within 24 hours.